 A systematic phonics or Orton-Gillingham based approach is far more structured than a literature-based program, emphasizing rules and sounding words out.
 However, authors of these programs have been less mindful about the realities of the words readers truly need to know.
 They tend to emphasize the words that work with the syllable types and syllable division rules they teach, so valuable learning time is spent practicing nonsense words and words infrequently used.
 When was the last time you used the word Chippendale?
 Or badminton?
 Moreover, this approach still relies heavily on sight words, where students are expected to memorize an ever-expanding pile of exceptions.

-Why can't we teach students how our written language system really works?
-Why can't we be mindful of the utility of the words we teach?
-I have spent the better part of the last fifteen years developing materials that ensure that we do just that.
-As a result, we've been able to maintain all that is good about structured and cumulative teaching but we've left the nonsense and not useful words behind.
-Our materials will focus on the words your child needs…words that they see in their books every day.
+Why can’t we teach students how our written language system really works?
+Why can’t we be mindful of the utility of the words we teach?
+I have spent the better part of the last twenty-five years developing materials that ensure that we do just that.
+As a result, we’ve been able to maintain all that is good about structured and cumulative teaching but we’ve left the nonsense and not useful words behind.
+Our materials will focus on the words your child needs…words that they will see in their books tomorrow.